onuralpArsln/AINewspaper/backend/README.md

 This backend system automatically collects news from multiple RSS feeds, stores them in a SQLite database, and groups similar articles from different sources to provide intelligent news aggregation.

+## 🔥 Recent Updates

+### Image Handling Overhaul (Latest)
+The RSS2DB module has been completely overhauled with **unified image handling**!
+All image URLs are now consolidated into a single `image_urls` column with comprehensive extraction from all sources.
+See **[RSS2DB_IMAGE_OVERHAUL.md](RSS2DB_IMAGE_OVERHAUL.md)** for complete details.

+**Key improvements:**
+- ✅ Single `image_urls` column (JSON array) - no more scattered data
+- ✅ Comprehensive image extraction from HTML, RSS fields, and media
+- ✅ Advanced regex patterns for lazy-loaded and responsive images
+- ✅ Automatic validation and deduplication
+- ✅ Migration script for existing databases (`migrate_images.py`)
+- ✅ Detailed image statistics

 ## Scripts Overview

 ### Core RSS Processing